 Cambodia has recorded impressive economic growth in the last decade.
 The country has emerged from its violent recent history and moved from an isolated subsistence economy to a market-based one led by garment manufacturing and tourism.
 However, while jobs have been created at all levels of society, the wage gap is widening and the United Nations indicates that over 30 percent of the population remains below the national poverty line.

 One of the most effective tools to create opportunity for the poorest is to extend credit to poor entrepreneurs.
 When carried out as part of a well-planned campaign, microfinance can be the difference between an unstable temporary job and sustainable self-employment.
-The business development project lets volunteers contribute their knowledge and talent to microfinance initiatives in Phnom Penh.
-Volunteers help design and manage microfinance activities, while contributing to the operations of the organization.
+The business development project lets volunteers contribute their knowledge and talent to income generation initiatives in Phnom Penh.
+Volunteers help design and manage income generation activities, while contributing to the operations of the organization.
 Volunteers live in Phnom Penh and work in the city and surrounding areas.

 Click on a heading below to learn more.